 App Plugin

 GDS App Plugins allow users to extend the functionality of the F Prime Ground Data System by running custom Python applications in a separate process.
 These plugins are launched and managed by the GDS infrastructure and can be used to integrate new behaviors, data processors, UIs, or bridges to external systems.
+There are two application types GdsApp, which is a general app plugin, and GdsStandardApp, which is an app plugin that launches the GDS standard pipeline.

 Each GDS App runs independently and a may communicate with the rest of the GDS through inter-process communication.
 This separation helps isolate potentially blocking or experimental functionality from core GDS processes.